Citrus tree facts and info

 Fertizler

 Citrus trees require one pound of fertilizer for every year the tree has been in the ground.
 Spread the fertilizer evenly under the drip line in a pattern that is 18 inches wide.
+Fertilize in Febuary and July and never past September 1.

 Insect control